boon4681/mcb-grammar/frontend/comment.md

 Start the comment with two slashes, and the comment continues until the end of the line

+Warning you are not allow to comment after command in unsafe block.

 ```ts
 // this is a comment